Nissi-Olugbode/Amazon-Product-Review/README.md

 ### Insights
 - Certain categories consistently offer higher discounts (≥50%)
 - High product ratings do not always correlate with high review counts
+- Products with the highest discount percentage had the highest ratings
-- Products priced between ₹200–₹500 dominate in both count and revenue potential
+- Products priced between ₹1001–₹5000 dominate in both count and total potential potential
 - A significant number of products have fewer than 1,000 reviews, indicating room for growth
 - Top 5 products were identified based on a combined metric of rating and review count
 - Revenue potential is highest in categories with both moderate pricing and high engagement